Digimax-Global/Documentation/README.md

-## Welcome to the Darwin Ecosystem's Builder's Wiki
+## Welcome to the Darwin Ecosystem's KeywordMeme API

-Our core technology aggregates and correlates information that is representative of current and evolving trends being expressed within sources of streaming information.
-Our KeywordMeme™ API gives solution builders the ability to use the curated output data sets, from targeted sources and topics.
+The KeywordMeme™ API gives solution builders the ability to use the curated output data sets, from targeted sources and topics.
+We apply complex organic correlation from streaming sources to assemble and deliver keyword clusters revealing the themes embeded in large corpus of information from RSS feeds, news, blogs and Twitter.
 <hr>

 ##### Access our [API resources](https://github.com/DarwinEcosystem/Documentation/wiki/REST-API-Resources) to learn about the different parameters available to you.